johann-solo/oliveandmango.github.io/site/content/blog/2020-12-10-chocolate-brownie-mousse-cake.md

 1. Roughly chop the chocolate into small chunks.
 Melt in the microwave at 20 second intervals or using a double boiler.
 2. In a blender, combine the nut milk and dates.
 Blend on high until smooth.
 3. Add the melted chocolate, espresso powder and blend again until smooth and combined.
-4. Pour into medium bowl and efrigerate until thick but not fully set (about 1-2 hours) &ast;
+4. Pour into medium bowl and refrigerate until thick but not fully set (about 1-2 hours) &ast;

 #### For the cake
 1. Preheat the oven to 350ºF.